Get

 • Congenital Myasthenic Syndrome

-Congenital Myasthenic Syndrome is a condition prevalent in the Sphynx that causes the muscles to weaken.
-It usually starts early in life, and one of the first signs is head-bobbing because the disease makes the muscles too weak to hold the head steady.
-Your cat may also become tired easily and have a high stepping gate.
+Congenital Myasthenic Syndrome is a rare inherited neuromuscular disorder documented in Sphynx cats.
+It causes the muscles to weaken, and it usually starts early in life.
+One of the first signs is head-bobbing because the disease makes the muscles too weak to hold the head steady.
+Your cat may also become tired easily and have a high-stepping gate.

 Suitable for: